Free-Geek/tmpsites/readme.md

 Amazon EC2 is the only tested provider at this time.
 Other providers may work too (see below).

 Create a micro instance with Ubuntu 16.04.
 By default, it will have very limited network access, based on your IP address at the time of creation.
-This is not sufficient for tmpsites.
-Here's how to open access to the world:
+If you use the creation wizard to create the instance, you will have the opportunity near the end of the wizard to open ports 22 and 80 to all address.
+If you didn't do that, after the fact:

+* In the EC2 console left navigation menu, find "Network & Security", and select "Security Groups".
 * Add a new security group, named 'all-access'
 * Grant TCP access to port 22 and 80 to all IP addresses
+* Go back to the EC2 instances list, and select your instance.
+Under the "Actions" dropdown, select "Networking", and then "Change Security Groups".
 * Assign the instance to the new security group

 ### Other providers

-Making this work with other providers should be no problem, as long as the OS distribution is Ubuntu 16.04.
+Making this work with other providers shouldn't be much problem, as long as the OS distribution is Ubuntu 16.04 or similar.
 Make sure that the default account on the server can run unlimited sudo commands without a password.

 Unless your provider already does so for you, you may need to generate an SSH keypair, and upload the public key to the server.